printvis/PrintVis.BusinessCentral.ExampleCode/README.md

 In PrintVis, Calculation Formula's can be used througout the system for all kinds of calculations.
 They can be made as codeunit or as reports.

+## KPI calculation

+In PrintVis, you can create up to 10 KPI fields, for every product group.
+Then you need to hook in on some event and calculate created KPI fields.

 ## Event Subscribers

 xx